Fail2Ban: Protect your web server from bots

-A '404 bot' tries to find backend login pages on common url paths.
+I often see in the web server logs, that bots are trying to find valid backend login pages on common url paths.
 The bot scans multiple endpoints.
-If a call returns 2xx, it is possible that the login gets bruteforced.
+If a request returns 2xx, it is possible that the login gets bruteforced.

 What is the reason for this protection?